kubernetes-sigs/gateway-api/geps/gep-713/index.md

 When multiple Policies of the same type target the same object, one with a `sectionName` specified, and one without, the one with a `sectionName` is more specific, and so will have all its settings applied to the named target.
-The less-specific Policy will still be applied but MUST not affect the named target.
+The less-specific Policy will still be applied but MUST not affect the named target i.e. it will be applied to all other sections which have not been targeted by another Policy

 Note that the `sectionName` is currently intended to be used only for Direct Policy Attachment when references to SectionName are actually needed.
 Inherited Policies are always applied to the entire object.